isomerpages/moe-bedoksouthsec/_prospectus/Online Consent for Dental Services.md

 <img src="/images/Image4.jpg" style="width:25%">

 2\.
 Login using your Singpass with 2-factor authentication (2FA).
-(You may register for Singpass by visiting&nbsp;[https://www.singpass.gov.sg](https://www.singpass.gov.sg/)&nbsp;OR any SingPass counter.
-The location of SingPass counters and instructions for 2FA activation are available on&nbsp;&nbsp;[https://www.singpass.gov.sg](https://www.singpass.gov.sg/).
+(You may register for Singpass by visiting&nbsp;[https://www.singpass.gov.sg](https://www.singpass.gov.sg/)&nbsp;OR any Singpass counter.
+The location of Singpass counters and instructions for 2FA activation are available on&nbsp;&nbsp;[https://www.singpass.gov.sg](https://www.singpass.gov.sg/).

 3\.
 Type in your child's UIN/ BC/ FIN number.